pascals-msft/poss-demo-vmss/README.md

   }
 }
 ```
 - Initiate the deployment with the `azure group create` command.
-For example:
+For example, to deploy the sample in a new resource group named `RG_demo-vmss` in the West Europe region:
 ```
 azure group create --name RG_demo-vmss --location westeurope --template-uri https://raw.githubusercontent.com/pascals-msft/poss-demo-vmss/master/azuredeploy.json --parameters-file azuredeploy.parameters.json